Solange Deleted Her Twitter Account For The Most Heartbreaking Reason

 Solange Knowles last tweet on twitter as of today pic.twitter.com/JJQznDGJ6j— H.I.M. ? (@gayysian) August 16, 2017

 Solange also shared a message about Charlottesville in an Instagram story, according to fan screenshots.
-In the Notes App screenshot she posted to Instagram, Solange expressed concern for her son learning about American history in school.
+In the message she posted to Instagram, Solange expressed concern for her son learning about American history in school.
 "Its deep dark rooted ugliness continues to live right now, right before our eyes," she wrote.

 After Solange deleted her account, she posted this on Instagram pic.twitter.com/Z0AzuZK4ii— petty labelle (@damourhaine) August 16, 2017